johnmarquess/website/_posts/2020-05-23-first-post-with-R.md

-I have used the script from the previous post to convert the Rmarkdown script to a standard markdown script and dave it in the `_posts` directory.
+I have used the script from the previous post to convert the Rmarkdown script to a standard markdown script and save it in the `_posts` directory.
 It produces a graph which gets saved in the `assets/img/r_figs/` directory.